Sjors/nado-book/appendix/more_episodes.md

 ### Basics

-#### What Is an xPub?
+#### What Is an xpub?

 ![Ep.
 07 {l0pt}](qr/ep/07.png)

-In this episode, we explain what an xPub is and how it's used by Bitcoin wallets.
+In this episode, we explain what an extended public key (xpub) is and how it's used by Bitcoin wallets.
+Extended keys were first introduced in BIP 32 in order to create so called hierarchical deterministic wallets.^[<https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki>] Such wallets create a fresh address each time the user wants to receive coins.
+Unlike earlier wallets that required a fresh backup for every address, these new wallets only require a single backup, usually in the form of the familiar 12-24 word BIP 39 mnemonic.^[<https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki>]

 \newpage